UWNetworksLab/uProxy-p2p/README.md

 Before submitting any changes to the repository, make sure to run `grunt test` to make sure it passes all unit tests.
 Failing tests are cause to immediately reject submissions. :)

-### Building & running for Chrome

-These are the steps to try uProxy in the Chrome browser.

-- Run `grunt build_chrome` from the root directory of the repository to compile all the typescript and prepare the assets.

-- In Chrome, go to `chrome://extensions` and load both `/build/chrome/app` and `build/chrome/extension`.
-You need both the uProxy Chrome App and the Extension.

 ### Fixing compilation and setup